-Step 1: Create a list of work related questions (Or not.
+Step 1: Create a list of work-related questions (Or not.
 There’s always the option of another topic).
-The work related questions may be terms common to the office, specifications related to a dept and/or humorous nicknames or characteristics of employees (examples: What’s 3 alternatives for customers requesting BPT?; What’s the last name of the employee within the QC Dept that has an infectious laugh?).
+The work related questions may be terms common to the office, specifications related to a department and/or humorous nicknames or characteristics of employees (examples: What’s 3 alternatives for customers requesting BPT?; What’s the last name of the employee within the QC Dept that has an infectious laugh?).
 The questions may be a mix of fill in the blank, multiple choice, etc.

 Step 4: Give each of the three employees a mini dry erase board or a pad of paper and marker.
 Have the moderator read a question to the three employees.
 The employees are not allowed to speak but must write their answer on the dry erase board or paper they’ve been provided.
 They must complete their answer within 10 seconds.

 Step 5: When the time is up, the employees must display their answer by holding up what they have written (they’re still not permitted to speak).
 Each employee that has the correct answer will have one calendar day marked off (starting with Monday).
 The first employee to make it to Friday by getting all 5 days marked off their calendar wins that round of Work Week!

 If 2 or more employees make it to Friday at the same time, then eliminate the employee lowest on the scoreboard (furthest behind in the work week) and start the work week over with the tied employees and another round of questions.
 The first one to make it to Friday breaks the tie and wins!

 Step 6: Award the winning employee with a small prize (gift card: restaurant, gas, supermarket, etc.) then have 3 different employees come up by pulling 3 more tickets from the raffle.
 Clear the work week calendar, add the names of the 3 new employees and begin a new round with new questions.
 Continue playing until the last prize is awarded.
 This is a fun choice for office party games.